billysbilling/ember-animated-outlet/README.md

 ## Things to be aware of

-- All child views of an `App.AnimatedOutletView` need to be explicitly defined, since the animations only work with non-virtual views.
+- All child views of an `App.AnimatedContainerView` need to be explicitly defined, since the animations only work with non-virtual views.
   This means that if you have a route called `invoices.show` and you expect to animate into it, you need to define the view for it:
   `App.InvoicesShowView = Ember.View.extend()`
 - The `{{animatedOutlet}}` helper should be contained in an element that has `position: relative`.
 It is absolutely positioned